jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-junior-resident.md

   into the brain.
 Not only does that damage tissue but also bends your probes.

-- **Hemostasis before proceeding.** When working through a stereotactic burr hole, don't place your don't place your stabilizing plate or cover until you have hemostasis.
+- **Hemostasis before proceeding.** When working through a stereotactic burr hole, don't place your stabilizing plate or cover until you have hemostasis.
 Same for any procedure where you're operating down a deep dark hole.
 Control even a trickle hemorrhage from the galea before moving forward.
 Otherwise you'll be fighting for visibility.